giuliana-bezerra/adonisjs-tdd-typescript-example-app/README.md

 I've gone to great lengths to adhere to the **AdonisJS 5** community styleguides & best practices.

-For more information about the API built here, head over to the [API Specs](https://realworld-docs.netlify.app/docs/specs/backend-specs/introduction) repo.
+For more information about the API built here, head over to the [API Specs](https://realworld-docs.netlify.app/docs/specs/backend-specs/introduction).

 # Getting started